SalamaAlmheiri/introToIM/finalProject/README.md

 - First, I had this concept in my mind so I decided to start drawing out the idea and I made the background.
 - Then I started working on the code and adding the important things like the buttons.
 - Then I also drew the character's spritesheet and wrote the code to make sure it worked. the position of each sprite in the spritesheet is important, so I referenced the spritesheet we looked at in class to know the directions of where the character will be moving.
 - A problem I faced was that the character was at first not stoping at the walls, then I changed things in the code, but it was getting stuck to the wall instead.
 So I figured out a solution.
-I created new integers that we named `prevX, prevY` which make the character return a step back to its previous position.
+I created new integers that I named `prevX, prevY` which make the character return a step back to its previous position so it wont get stuck.

 [Screen Recorded Video](https://youtu.be/XuUzAIEqk6M)